 When Your Business Requires Scale

-For example, let's take a Lovable or a Bolt, which are highly successful coding platforms right now.
-If they said, "I'm happy with $30 million in revenue, I'm getting enough paid users, I don't need venture scale, so I'm not going to raise money" - those companies, especially since they're consumer companies, would simply not succeed if they targeted a flattening growth rate like that.
+For example, let's take platforms like Lovable or Bolt, which are highly successful coding platforms right now.
+If they said, "I'm happy with $30 million in revenue, I'm getting enough paid users, I don't need venture scale, so I'm not going to raise money," those companies, especially since they're consumer companies, would simply not succeed if they targeted a flattening growth rate like that.
 They will bleed out their users to other platforms that will continue to evolve faster.

 Especially more often in the consumer business, you will likely need venture scale to succeed.